bendrucker/scroll-event/readme.md

 Type: `object`
 Default: `{}`

 Data to pass to the handler when the element is scrolled.
-This will include x/y coordinates for the scroll position in addition to custom properties you define.
+This will include x/y coordinates for the scroll position, the maximum scrollable distance (`{maximum: {x, y}}`), as well as custom properties you define.

 ## License